-Hubble is an innovative decentralized finance (DeFi) protocol built on the Solana blockchain.
+Hubble is a decentralized finance (DeFi) protocol built on the Solana blockchain.
 In Phase 1 of development, Hubble enables you to borrow USDH against multiple assets.
-Borrowing USDH allows users to access the liquidity (cash on hand) in their long-term holding tokens through zero-interest borrowing.
+Borrowing USDH allows users to access the liquidity (cash on hand) in their long-term holding tokens.

 What can I do on Hubble?

 Borrow USDH for as long as you’d like

 Deposit multiple cryptos to mint USDH: SOL, ETH, mSOL, stSOL, daoSOL, cTokens from Solend, and kTokens from Kamino

 Yield positive interest on collateral deposits (earn while you borrow)